IDE Development Instance

 The Sandbox Home directory contains the settings, caches, logs, and plugins for a Development Instance of the IDE.
 This information is stored in a different location than for the installed IDE itself.

-The default Sandbox Home location is:
+The default Sandbox Home location in a plugin Gradle project is:

 The default Sandbox Home directory location is:

 Within the Sandbox Home directory are subdirectories of the Development Instance:

 plugins contains folders for each plugin being run in the IDE instance.

 system/caches or system\caches holds the IDE instance data.